Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

-This paper revisits one of the most traditional but popular solution methods for the SP called {\it sample average approximation} (SAA).
-Following its literature \citep[][among many others]{dupacova1988asymptotic,ruszczynski2003stochastic,kleywegt2002sample,shapiro2021lectures,oliveira2023sample,king1991epi}, we particularly focus on both the canonical formulation of SAA and one of its simple, regularized variations: \begin{itemize} \item[(i)] In particular, the canonical SAA is as below:
+This paper revisits one of the most traditional but popular solution methods for SP called {\it sample average approximation} (SAA).
+Following its literature \citep[][among many others]{dupacova1988asymptotic,ruszczynski2003stochastic,kleywegt2002sample,shapiro2021lectures,oliveira2023sample,king1991epi}, we particularly focus on both the canonical formulation of SAA and one of its simple, regularized variations: \begin{itemize} \item[(i)] {\bf Formulation 1:} In particular, the canonical SAA is as below:

 where $\boldsymbol\xi_{1,N}:=(\xi_j:\,j=1,...,N)$ is an i.i.d. random sample of $\xi$.
-Our analysis on this formulation is centered around its effectiveness for strongly convex SP problems. \item[(ii)] On top of \eqref{Eq: SAA}, we also consider the SAA variation that incorporates a Tikhonov-like regularization in the following:
+Our analysis of this formulation is centered around its effectiveness for strongly convex SP problems.
+Here, positive integer $N$ is the sample size. \item[(ii)] {\bf Formulation 2:} On top of \eqref{Eq: SAA}, we also consider the SAA variation that incorporates a Tikhonov-like regularization in the following:

 where $\lambda_0\geq 0$ is a tuning parameter, and $V_{q'}:\X\rightarrow\R_+$, given a user's choice of $q'$-norm (with $q'\in(1,2]$), is defined as